12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 - Fantastic Sydney Harbour views from Dudley Page Reserve – One of the best vantage points to see the harbour’s full sweep, from the Heads to the city skyline

-- Dramatic sandstone cliffs and old staircase at Diamond Head – Historic stone steps carved into the cliff face, a testament to early settlers’ determination to access the coast
+- Dramatic sandstone cliffs and old staircase at Diamond Head – Historic stone steps carved into the cliff face, a reminder of early efforts to access this rugged coastline.

 - Historic Macquarie Lighthouse – Australia’s first lighthouse, built in 1818 and still guiding ships today

-From Dover Heights, it’s a pretty clear walk which we have outlined in this post.
-Alternatively, take the 380 bus from Bondi to the start of the walk.
+From Dover Heights, the route is straightforward and outlined in our detailed Federation Cliff Walk guide.
+Alternatively, you can take the 380 bus from Bondito the start of the walk.

-Insider tip: Resist the urge to go off the track at Diamond Bay and under the cliffs for the magic Insta shot; the cliff is fenced off because it is unstable.
+Insider tip: Resist the urge to leave the track at Diamond Bay and go under the cliffs for a “magic” Insta shot; the cliff is fenced off because it is unstable and dangerous

 Practical information for the Federation Cliff Walk